NCWWI Workforce Excellence Site Overview:

-- Implementation Team assesses workforce needs, plans strategies, and supports implementation work of Action Teams, Leadership Academy (LIFT), and University Partners.
-A quarterly e-newsletter, In the News, supports holistic agency awareness of workforce-focused activities.
+- Workforce Excellence Implementation Team assesses workforce needs, plans strategies, and supports implementation work of Action Teams, Leadership Academy (LIFT), and University Partners.
+The Communication Team promotes holistic agency awareness of workforce-focused activities.

-- Action Teams meet monthly to prepare to implement strategies to improve workforce effectiveness.
+- Five Action Teams across the three DFCS Districts are meeting monthly to prep, plan, and implement strategies to improve workforce effectiveness in the field.
 Intersession assignments facilitate planning and implementation of selected strategies.
-Two new Action Teams will go live in Regions 5 and 8 in June 2021.

 - Key focus for Action Teams has been on strategies that support retention of new hires.
 Three of five teams are in active implementation.
 Strategies focused on improving work conditions include peer support groups, mentors, and structured/supportive supervision.

 - Intercultural Development Inventory (IDI) to be implemented across students, faculty, and DFCS leaders.
 The IDI is an online, theory-based assessment of inter-cultural competence that can provide profile results at an individual or organizational level.